Persisting Expectations

 Clustering MockServer

-To create a MockServer cluster all instances need to:
+To create a file-based MockServer cluster all instances need to:

 - share a read-write file system i.e. same physical / virtual machine, NFS, AWS EFS, Azure Files, etc